SLSfEi/web-app/docs/README.md

 ![home screen](./home-screen.png)

 This page has form for creating marker points.
-Settings submitted will be saved to browser local storage.
+Parameters submitted will be saved to browser local storage for later use in radar page.

 #### **Radar page**